PhilT/machines/README.md

     machines COMMAND
     COMMAND can be:
-      htpasswd            - Asks for a username and password and generates basic auth in webserver/conf/htpasswd new <DIR>           - Creates a folder called DIR and generates an example Machines project in it check               - Checks Machinesfile for syntax issues dryrun              - Runs through Machinesfile logging all commands to log/output.log but does not acutally run them build               - Asks some questions then builds your chosen machine build <TASK>        - Builds a single named task packages            - lists the available packages
+      htpasswd                 Generates basic auth in webserver/conf/htpasswd
+      new <DIR>                Generates an example machines project in DIR dryrun                   Logs commands but does not run them tasks                    Lists the available tasks
+      build <machine> [task]   Builds your chosen machine.
+Optionally, build just one task packages                 Lists the available packages
-      override <PACKAGE>  - copies the default package into project/packages so it can be edited/overidden
+      override <PACKAGE>       Copies the default package into project/packages so it can be edited/overidden

-### Rake tasks for managing the VM (these tasks will be turned into commands on Machines to make testing easier)

-    rake vm:kill         # Shutdown the virtual machine rake vm:restore      # Restore last snapshot of virtual machine rake vm:start        # Start the virtual machine in headless mode rake vm:state        # Get virtual machine state rake vm:stop         # Stop the virtual machine

-    rake vm:win:kill     # Shutdown the virtual machine (on a Windows host) rake vm:win:restore  # Restore last snapshot of virtual machine (on a Windows host) rake vm:win:start    # Start the virtual machine in headless mode (on a Windows host) rake vm:win:state    # Get virtual machine state (on a Windows host) rake vm:win:stop     # Stop the virtual machine (on a Windows host)

-If you have Ubuntu running on a Windows Host you can use the vm:win:* tasks to control the Machines VM used for testing.
-The simplest program I've found to get a Windows SSH server is freeSSHd (<http://www.freesshd.com/?ctt=download>).

 Global settings
 -----------------------------------------------------------

 Machines uses a gem I wrote called [app_conf](https://github.com/PhilT/app_conf).
-It's used to load global settings from YAML files as well as add further settings in Ruby.
+It allows settings to be loaded from YAML and also set using Ruby.
 Machines uses it both internally and for package settings.
 Some of the settings set and used by Machines are:

 * `$conf.commands` - All the commands that are to be run